paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 [delay]: specifies the refresh interval in second.

-[count]: specifies the tims of refreshes.
+[count]: specifies the times of refreshes.

-If you specify only one parameter, it will be taken as the refresh interval, the output will refresh unlimited.
+If you specify only one parameter, it will be taken as the refresh interval, then output will refresh unlimited.

 <br>